kmierzeje/django-expression-index/README.md

 django-expression-index provides implementation of subclass of `django.db.models.Index`, which enables indexing tables using expressions.

+In Django 3.2 this solution is obsoleted by built-in support of expression index.

 ## What problem does this solve?

 Currently `django.db.models.Index` only accepts field names in `fields` parameter.
 There is no way to add expression index other than using raw SQL.